Luminoid/blog/source/_posts/npm-Usage.md

-npm list -g --depth=0               # List globally installed packages npm search                          # Search for packages; aliases: npm s npm install                         # Install all modules listed as dependencies in package.json npm install <package>               # Install a local package; alias: npm i npm install <package> --save-dev    # Add an entry to your package.json's devDependencies; alias: npm i -D npm install -g <package>            # Install a global package npm update                          # Update local packages to the latest version (specified by the tag config) npm update -g <package>             # Update a global package
+npm list -g --depth=0               # List globally installed packages npm search                          # Search for packages; aliases: npm s npm install                         # Install all modules listed as dependencies in package.json npm install <package>               # Install a local package, and the package will appear in your dependencies by default; alias: npm i npm install <package> --save-dev    # Package will appear in your devDependencies; alias: npm i -D npm install -g <package>            # Install a global package npm update                          # Update local packages to the latest version (specified by the tag config) npm update -g <package>             # Update a global package